demo-platform/pop-img/README.md

 $(".container img").popImg();
 ```

-The effect is pop a half opacity layer fixed full of webpage, then show the target image in it's original size.
+The effect is poping a half opacity layer fixed full of webpage, then show the target image in it's original size.

 Click any area will close the img show.